xgroleau/nixos-hosts/README.md

 # NixOS hosts configuration
+> This repo is not maintained anymore.
+It was merged with [nix-dotfiles](https://github.com/xgroleau/nix-dotfiles) to ease host and configuraiton management.
+Seperating them was a bit pointless and added overhead when modifying configurations.

 The configurations for to manage my different hosts on NixOS.

 This uses my [Nix dotfiles](https://github.com/xgroleau/nix-dotfiles) to manage user configurations.